COGS18/COGS18.github.io/_sources/assets/intro/syllabus.md

 Late assignments will be accepted at 75\% credit for 72 hours (3 days) after the assignment's due date.
 Once the late deadline passes, assignments will be graded, feedback will be made available on datahub, and assignments will no longer be able to be submitted for credit.

-You _are_ permitted to work with classmates on assignments; however, you are personally responsible for understanding everything you turn in.
+You are personally responsible for understanding everything you turn in.
 While you may ask one another about assignments, you may not copy directly from a classmate.
 And, you may not post full assignments nor any part of any assignment on the Internet (i.e. Chegg or related site).
 Evidence of cheating on an assignment will result (at minimum) in loss of a full letter grade in the course.

 ### Midterms (25\%)